DParedero/Masters_Dissertation/README.md

 ### Use Cases
 The project looks to address the following two use cases:

-1. Price Prediction: Given a set of features of a real estate asset, being able to establish a reference price for this asset that matches the market.
+1. Price Prediction: Given a set of features of a real estate assets, being able to establish a reference price for this assets that matches the market.

 2. Feature Engineering: Improve the accuracy of the model finding which data columns make the most useful features and studing wich is the relative importance of these features into the model.